linode/docs/docs/uptime/monitoring/how-to-install-and-configure-graylog2-on-debian-9.md

 - '[Elasticsearch](https://www.elastic.co/guide/index.html)'
 ---

-Graylog is a free, open source and powerful log management and analysis tool.
-Graylog is written in Java, and uses Elasticsearch and MongoDB to provide a beautiful web interface for centralized log management and log analysis.
-Elasticsearch is used to search and store log messages, Elasticsearch uses MongoDB to store the meta data and configurations.
-Graylog collects, indexes, and analyzes logs from inputs and displays them through a web interface.
-Compared to other log monitoring tools, Graylog is a an enterprise-ready tool that works out of the box.
+Graylog is a powerful, free, open-source log management and analysis tool that can be used for monitoring SSH logins and unusual activity to debugging applications.
+It is based on Java, Elasticsearch, and MongoDB and provides a beautiful web interface for centralized log management and log analysis.

+Graylog uses Elasticsearch for searching and storing the log messages, and MongoDB to store the meta information and configuration.
+Graylog collects, indexes and analyzes the logs from various inputs and displays them through a web interface.
+Compared to other log monitoring tools, Graylog is a more finished and enterprise-ready tool out of the box.

 This guide shows you how to install and configure Graylog2 with Elasticsearch and MongoDB on a Debian 9 server.